If you are considering submitting an application to Hartford, the application fee is $35.

 Here is an overiew of some of Hartford's admissions stats.

 |Admissions Test Policy||Not optional and are considered|

-It is moderately difficult to get into Hartford.
+Hartford is a moderately difficult school to get into.
 Hartford evaluates applicants carefully based on multiple criteria to decide who to admit, and who to deny.

 Schools that are moderately difficult to get into, like Hartford, accept fewer than 85% of all applicants.
 At least 75% of all admitted students have GPAs in the top 50% of their high school class and scored over 1010 on the SAT or over 18 on the ACT.

 It is moderately difficult to be admitted as a transfer student.

 Hartford has not reported data for waitlisted and admitted students.

 Colleges consider a range of factors when determining who to admit for their next incoming class.
 Each college decides which factors are given the most weight when choose which applicants to admit, and which to deny.
 When assembling your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that prioritize the areas where you stand out.

 Wondering what factors are considered by Hartford during the admissions process?
 Take a look at the list below to see which factors are most important during the admissions process.